Effects of Alcohol

 - Sexual risk-taking – this can include unwanted sexual contact, unwanted pregnancy and sexually transmitted diseases

-- Suicide and self-harm – both of these are higher in young people who drink heavily or frequently
+- Suicide and self-harm – both of these are higher in young people who drink heavily or often

-Being knowledgeable about the effects of alcohol can help you to better understand how alcohol affects you and what you can do to reduce the likelihood of something bad happening to you.
+If you know about the effects of alcohol,you will have a better understanding of how alcohol affects you.
+Then you can reduce the chances of something bad happening to you.

 If you want to find out if this is something you are experiencing or are looking for tips for safer alcohol use here are a few options.